Julian O'Neill: 2000s

 O'Neill was signed to play the 2000 NRL season for the North Queensland Cowboys and was selected to play at five-eighth in Game II of the 2000 State of Origin series.
 He was then named the Cowboys' player of the year.
 He made a total of ten career State of Origin appearances.

 In 2001, O'Neill's 13-month-old daughter, Piper, was killed when a television set fell onto her in his family's home.
 O'Neill returned to England the 2002 Super League season for the Wigan Warriors, enjoying victory in the Challenge Cup, until 2003 when he completed a mid-season move to the Widnes Vikings.
+In 2004, while on a pre-season trip to Australia with the Widnes Vikings, he was accused of drunkenly attempting to set fire to a 13-year-old boy who was wearing a foam-rubber dolphin mascot suit whilst on a river cruise in Port Macquarie.
+To avoid apprehension, O'Neill stripped to his underwear following the incident, dived into the Hastings River and swam to shore, before hitchhiking and being picked up by a passing car.
+In 2004, he had a season playing rugby union in France.

 O'Neill returned to rugby league in England in 2005 and played half the season with the Wakefield Trinity Wildcats, then switching back to former club the Widnes Vikings until their relegation from the Super League that year.
 He then moved to also relegated Leigh Centurions for the 2006 season.
+In 2015, O'Neill was involved in an ugly facebook saga with former player Jack Elsegood.
+O'Neill had posted a comment congratulating his son Ethan on making the Queensland Under 16 team, Elsegood then forwarded the message onto O'Neill's ex-wife.
+O'Neill then took to facebook and messaged Elsegood saying "Cheers to Jack Elsegood for sending my Facebook status to my ex wife – your [sic] a dog.
+Game over".